How To Do Your Due Diligence On Flippa To Avoid Getting Scammed!

 How does this generate organic traffic?
 Well, what the seller had done to the CMS is modify it so that every spam link didn’t actually link back to the spammer, it linked to another webpage on the root domain.
 Software such as GSA Search Engine Ranker use proxies to search Google and Bing to find sites to post to.
 Each time the subdomain appeared in a search engine, the software would click it, make a post and verify it by clicking the link.

-- The software uses Google to find a Plikli site to post to.
+- The software uses Google to find a Plikli CMS or spam site to post to.

 - The Plikli site appears for the search term entered into Google by the software.